Here is the step-by-step process of reporting incidents of sexual violence.

 As a companion to this guide, you can also download our Sexual Violence Reporting Process Infographic (pdf).

 If a student has experienced sexual violence, the first step is emailing email@example.com or calling 604 986 1911, ext.
 3046 to connect with a Student Support Advisor (SSA).

 SSAs can explore student's support needs, provide on and off campus support resources and inform the student about reporting options.

 Reporting is not mandatory.
 Support is available to anyone who makes a disclosure.

-If a student chooses to report, they will be referred to the Student Rights and Responsibilities Advisor (SRRA) who will meet with the student and evaluate if the incident falls under the scope of the University's Sexual Violence Policy (pdf).
+If a student chooses to report, they will be referred to the Student Rights and Responsibilities Advisor (SRRA) who will meet with the student and evaluate if the incident falls under the scope of the University's (pdf).

 A sexual violence report does not go into a student's permanent record and does not impact a student's ability to study, work and live in Canada.

 If there is a potential policy violation, a formal investigation will follow, with consent from the student, now referred to as the complainant (a survivor choosing to report).

 The investigation is typically conducted by the Student Rights and Responsibilities Advisor in a confidential and trauma/violence informed manner.

 The investigation involves meeting with the respondent (the person against whom a report has been made) and potential witnesses (if any).